-All rewards earned by girls through product sale activities must support Girl Scout program experiences (such as camp, travel, and program events, but not scholarships or financial credits toward outside organizations).
-There are a few specific guidelines—some required by the Internal Revenue Service— that ensure that sales are conducted with legal and financial integrity.
+All rewards earned by girls through product program activities must support Girl Scout program experiences (such as camp, travel, and program events, but not scholarships or financial credits toward outside organizations).
+There are a few specific guidelines—some required by the Internal Revenue Service— that ensure that the product programs are conducted with legal and financial integrity.

 What a Cookie Credit can do!